krystianity/node-bitstamp/README.md

 * takes care of signature and nonce automatically
 * takes care of max. request quotas automatically (prevents bans)
 * install via `npm i node-bitstamp` or `yarn add node-bitstamp`

+## Donate

+* If this client helped you, feel free to buy me a :beer:
+* BTC: `3FX5SGcizKVwsezqFRbDVgQ7UhGwx6XArU`
+* ETH: `0x54e0a18386eb7831de38a438cd3fc0162e5d33e6`
+* LTC: `MUJgac5DYntbvjH7zLAjjjm3z9QgPfVLgH`
+* Donations are much appreciated.
+* If you dont want to give away money, starring the project is also a way of saying thank you :)

 ## Example